RobotecAI/ros2cs/README.md

 ## Acknowledgements

 The project started as a fork of [ros2_dotnet](https://github.com/ros2-dotnet/ros2_dotnet) but moved away from its root through new features and design choices.
 Nevertheless, ros2cs is built on foundation of open-source efforts of Esteve Fernandez (esteve), Lennart Nachtigall (firesurfer), Samuel Lindgren (samiamlabs) and other contributors to ros2_dotnet project.

+Open-source release of ros2cs was made possible through cooperation with Tier IV.
+Thanks to encouragement, support and requirements driven by Tier IV the project was significantly improved in terms of portability, stability, core structure and user-friendliness.